Choosing Portable Lawn and Garden Fencing

-Pest nets and fences prevent deer, rabbits, squirrels, and other four-legged friends from grazing on your garden from the side.
+Garden and pest fences prevent deer, rabbits, squirrels, and other four-legged friends from grazing on your garden from the side.
 For issues with insects or birds attacking from the top, consider surrounding the plants with thin netting.
 This will also keep any leaves and other debris out of your garden or bird baths.

 Pet fences keep dogs, cats, birds, and other pets in a designated spot (or rather, out of a designated spot!).
 Pet fences are great for containing chickens to their coop’s land, making sure cats don’t leave the porch, and preventing dogs from munching on your herb garden.
 These can also be used to make your own “dog park” and give your dog room to roam without leaving the backyard.

 Safety barriers use bright colors to make extremely visible deterrents.
 They are durable against natural elements and most come with UV protection.
 These are ideal for gating off any home renovation projects, off-duty work equipment, or the freshly planted garden!

 Snow fences are helpful for any issues with snow drift containment.
 They reduce wind and contain snowbanks to one area.
 They can also act as driveway markers and provide extra visibility for drivers, farm machine operators, and snow blower users.

 Privacy and shade screens offer wind/sun protection and privacy for yards, patios, driveways, and gardens.
 There’s every option from small garden shades to trendy designs that match your home’s aesthetic.
 Having a barrier to block the wind and beating sun can make a huge difference in your plants’ health.

 Erosion control fences constrain bare earth, sediment, and gravel around a project site or other open area.
 They are usually made of a woven geotextile that can hold back the sediment and allow water to pass through.